Unite has today (Friday) called on the Secretary of State for Health to explain why he

 eyeing up stealth-privatised NHS contracts, to an influential role in the management of

 According to the Guardian, the role is to advise on how to build up new management to

-transform failing hospitals.
-Apparently what was good for Marks &Spenser will be good for
+Apparently what was good for Marks & Spencer will be good for the NHS.

 But Sir Stuart Rose, the former Marks & Spenser boss appointed by Jeremy Hunt to `shake up’ NHS management, sits on the board of Bridgepoint, a private equity firm that has a multimillion pound stake in private healthcare firm Care UK.